-Policing Colonial Brisbane initially aimed to consolidate historical information regarding the key aspects of policing a colonial urban centre, Brisbane from 1859 to 1901; it has since expanded to include stories and history of rural policing of Queensland and beyond.
+Policing Colonial Brisbane initially focussed on historical information regarding the key aspects of policing a colonial urban centre, Brisbane from 1859 to 1901; it has since expanded to include stories and history of rural policing of Queensland and beyond.
 Utilising police courts records, police force regulations and manuals the project recreates the daily interactions of the community with the police force as told by actions and words of the participants themselves, captured in sworn and expert witness statements.

 The key digital feature of the project is a nineteenth century interactive searchable map of Brisbane with a focus on 20 central streets, today’s Brisbane CBD.
 The map is populated with an average of five occurrences per street.
 By recreating Brisbane's historical crime map, it takes visitors along on a beat and let them experience the bustling, and not always salubrious, street life through the eyes of an ordinary city patrol Constable and an average city dweller.